Frequently Asked Questions

 Who is eligible to participate in Sutton Power Choice?

-Important note: For any customer who previously opted out of or left the program and wishes to re-enroll, the program’s electricity supplier is entitled to charge a market price instead of the program price for the remainder of the current electricity supply contract.
+Important note: For any customer who previously opted out of, or left, the program and wishes to re-enroll, the program’s electricity supplier is entitled to charge a market price instead of the program price for the remainder of the current electricity supply contract.
 If the program’s electricity supplier decides to charge market pricing, you will be notified before enrollment and can decide then whether to continue with enrollment or not.

 I have signed my own contract with an electricity supplier.
 Can I participate?

 Yes.
-If you have already signed a contract with an electricity supplier, you will not automatically be enrolled in the program, but you are invited to participate.
+If you have already signed a contract with an electricity supplier, you will not be eligible for automatic enrollment in the program, but you are invited to participate.

 We recommend that you first check the terms of your existing electricity supply contract.
 Many include minimum enrollment periods and early termination fees.